 As part of this, JOM could also do risk-adapted loan pricing, based on cost of funds, credit rating, and internal transfer pricing.

 It is worth pointing out that no two JOM solutions are alike for our clients, as they are all bespoke towards specific requirements.
-That is to say, even though we have a standard solutions framework, the configurability of JOM allows you to personalize your own pre-screening rules and your own workflow to your product offerings.
+That is to say, even though we have a standard solutions framework, the configurability of JOM allows you to personalise your own pre-screening rules and your own workflow to your product offerings.

 We’ve already talked about pairing JOM with our debt-collections solution, JCollect, but there is another solution of ours that could bring both JOM and JCollect to the next level – Juris Mindcraft.

 On the origination side, Mindcraft could offer cross-selling features, detecting the current product the customer is getting, and offering similar products.
-On the collection side, more behavioral scoring features come to play, including early detection of non-performing loans, best time or number to call, analysis of self-curing customers, and propensity to pay.
+On the collection side, more behavioural scoring features come to play, including early detection of non-performing loans, best time or number to call, analysis of self-curing customers, and propensity to pay.

-If you take everything we’ve talked about so far, especially JOM’s highly configurable and easy to use workflow, and pair with the fact that Juris supports both cloud and on-premise architecture that are both capital expenditure- (capex) and operating expense- (opex) friendly, what you’ll end up with is a true, end-to-end loan origination software that has a fast, time-to-market while still being fully configurable, making it is cost-effective and an ideal solution to accelerate growth in loan business revenue.
+If you take everything we’ve talked about so far, especially JOM’s highly configurable and easy to use workflow, and pair with the fact that Juris supports both cloud and on-premise architecture that are both capital expenditure- (capex) and operating expense- (opex) friendly, what you’ll end up with is a true, end-to-end loan origination software that has a fast, time-to-market while still being fully configurable, making it a cost-effective and an ideal solution to accelerate growth in loan business revenue.